STEAMengineers/STEAMengineers.github.io/_pages/about.md

 Chris Huffee has a degree in physics and is a qualified teacher.
 Chris is a keen photographer and maker.
 His Instructables can be found [here](https://www.instructables.com/member/huffee/).
 Chris's work teaching digital making to children and adults inspired Snoof to start volunteering, and inevitably led to the partnership you see here.

-### Finn

-Finn is 13 and is our code expert.
-He has extensive experience in managing tuck shops, and helps us write and deliver our workshops.
-He's also an avid gamer who dabbles in wildlife photography, and has a strong interest in science (especially biology) as well as history and geography.

 ---